Nitham Oru Vaanam

-Nitham Oru Vaanam is a 2022 Indian Tamil-language film written and directed by Ra.
+Nitham Oru Vaanam is a 2022 Indian Tamil-language romantic drama film written and directed by Ra.
 Karthik in his directorial debut.
 The film stars Ashok Selvan in a triple role alongside Ritu Varma, Aparna Balamurali and Shivathmika Rajashekar in the principal roles.
 Gopi Sundar composed the film's music and cinematography was performed by Vidhu Ayyanna.

 The film was announced in January 2017, but went through a change of cast, and was relaunched in June 2021.
-It was subsequently released on 4 November 2022.
+It was subsequently released on 4 November 2022 to generally positive reviews.

 Plot

 The film revolves around Arjun, a young man with OCD.
 This results in him being rather closed off and seemingly rude to most people and happenings around him, alongside a strong dislike for trying things out of his comfort zone.
 However, he does have the habit of imagining himself as the protagonist in any story he reads.
 After a long time, he meets Janani, a woman who he thought understands him, and starts to develop feelings for her.
 Arjun-Janani's marriage preparations go really well until Janani decides to reconcile with her ex-boyfriend, resulting in their wedding being called off and causing Arjun depression.
-To help him overcome this hurdle, Arjun’s doctor advises him to read the short stories she had written about two couples—Veera-Meenakshi and Mathi-Prabha.
+To help him overcome this hurdle, Arjun's doctor advises him to read the short stories she had written about two couples—Veera-Meenakshi and Mathi-Prabha.
 This results in three distinct story arcs.